 T – Time Sensitive (this year)

 Attainable is a bit subjective.
-If you listed 2 homes this year, 20 homes may or not be attainable and perhaps you should say 10 homes, unless you have one heck of a plan to get to that point and you know that your numbers can support it.
+If you listed 2 homes this year, 20 homes may or not be attainable and perhaps you should say 10 homes unless you have one heck of a plan to get to that point and you know that your numbers can support it.
 Let’s take the above goal and expand on it.
-Let’s say that my budget for seller lead generation last year was $1,000 and with that I generated 2 listings.
+Let’s say that my budget for seller lead generation last year was $1,000 and with that, I generated 2 listings.
 Assuming my numbers stay the same for 2015, this means that I would have to have a budget of $10,000 specifically for seller lead generation in order to generate 20 listings.
-If my current finances said that I could devote that budget, then 20 listings is indeed attainable.
+If my current finances said that I could devote that budget, then 20 listings are indeed attainable.
 If not, then it is not attainable right now and should be revised.